Chart Color Schemes

 Aldinga ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Aldinga's cultural diversity was found to be below average, with 79.4% of its population born in Australia, 89.8% being citizens, and 95.9% speaking English only at home.
-Christianity was the predominant religion in Aldinga as of 2016, comprising 31.1% of the population.
-The most notable overrepresentation was seen in the 'Other' category, which accounted for 0.5% of Aldinga's population compared to 0.7% across Greater Adelaide.
+Christianity is the predominant religion in Aldinga, comprising 31.1% of the population.
+The most notable overrepresentation was seen in the 'Other' category, which constitutes 0.5% of Aldinga's population compared to 0.7% across Greater Adelaide.

-In terms of ancestry, the top three represented groups were English (37.5%), Australian (27.6%), and Scottish (7.8%).
-There were notable divergences in the representation of certain ethnic groups: German was overrepresented at 5.1% compared to 5.4% regionally, Dutch was equally represented at 1.7%, and Welsh was slightly underrepresented at 0.7% versus 0.8%.
+In terms of ancestry, the top three groups in Aldinga are English (37.5%), Australian (27.6%), and Scottish (7.8%).
+There are also notable differences in the representation of certain ethnic groups: German is overrepresented at 5.1% compared to 5.4% regionally, Dutch remains unchanged at 1.7%, while Welsh shows a slight decrease from 0.8% regionally to 0.7%.

 Frequently Asked Questions - Diversity